HL7/davinci-pct/input/pagecontent/formal_specification.md

 <blockquote class="stu-note">
 <p>
 The project is seeking feedback on what errors should be returned in the OperationOutcome.
-E.g., a value set based on X12 remittance-advice-remark-codes
 </p>
 </blockquote>